Positive energy representations of Sobolev diffeomorphism groups of the circle: Introduction

-In this paper, we show that any positive energy (projective) representations of the diffeomorphism group extends to $\D^s(S^1)$ for $s>3$, by considering its action on vector fields, and therefore, by exploiting the representation theory of the Virasoro algebra.
-We also show that these representations can be locally made into multiplier representation by fixing the phase.
-This allows us to take the direct sum and it turns out that conformal nets are covariant with respect to this extended action.
+In this paper, we show that any positive energy (projective) representation of the diffeomorphism group extends to $\D^s(S^1)$ for $s>3$.
+We do this first in the irreducible case by considering the action of $\D^s(S^1)$ on vector fields, and therefore, by exploiting the representation theory of the Virasoro algebra.
+To obtain the result for the general (reducible) case, we show that the irreducible projective representations which have the same central charge $c$ can be made locally into multiplier representations with the same cocycle and this allows us to take the direct sum of these projective representations.
+It turns out that conformal nets are covariant with respect to this extended action.

-For some special representations appearing in Fock space, further extensions have been done first to $C^3$-diffeomorphisms \cite{Vromen13}, then to $\D^s(S^1), s>2$ \cite{DIT18}.
+For some special representations appearing in Fock space, further extensions have been done first to $C^3$-diffeomorphisms \cite{Vromen13}, then to $\D^s(S^1)$, $s>2$ \cite{DIT19}.
 The arguments depend on realizing these representations in some specific conformal field theory, and it is open whether the results are valid for general central charge $c$.
 In contrast, by our argument, representations extend to $\D^s(S^1)$ for any real $s > 3$ and for any $c$.
-While the extensions to $\D^s(S^1), 2<s\le 3$ do not necessarily act nicely on the Lie algebra representations, by our construction the extensions to $\D^s(S^1), s>3$ do so and are differentiable.
+While the extensions to $\D^s(S^1)$ do not necessarily act nicely on the Lie algebra representations when $2<s\le 3$, they do so and are differentiable when $s>3$.

 Indeed, our proof follows in part the strategy in \cite{GW85} for the integrability of the representations of the Virasoro algebra.
 The extension to non-smooth diffeomorphisms then follows from the above mentioned extension to non-smooth vector fields of the corresponding projective representation of $\vect(S^1)$ given in \cite{CW05}.
 Actually, our argument can be used to give a simpler proof of the results in \cite{GW85}, see Remark \ref{remarkGW}.